 Red flags to recognise in yourself

-Do you really want to a great estate agent?
+Do you really want to be a great estate agent?

-We’ve focused all through January on the changing market and the opportunistic times ahead.
+Throughout January, we’ve focused on the changing market and the opportunistic times ahead.

-To finish this blog series off we wanted to talk about how important it is to realise if you actually want the further success you maybe think you do.
+To finish this blog series off, we want to talk about how important it is to realise if you actually want the further success you may think you do.

 It’s easy to get caught up in flashy Instagram pictures, or agents talking about their deal numbers in the millions of pounds.
 We think to ourselves, “that could be me, I want that”.